 Feel free to check my other articles about openings and reviews of chess sets.
-If you are interested in beginner tactics then you should take a look at my articles on double attack and pin in chess.
+If you are interested in beginner tactics then you should take a look at my articles on the double attack and pin in chess.
 I hope that you have found value in this article and have learned everything you need to know about this kind of checkmate.
-If this article was helpful, it would mean a lot to me if you shared and comment this article.
+If this article was helpful, it would mean a lot to me if you shared and comment on this article.
 Enjoy playing chess!